On some aspects of the discretization of the Suslov problem: Discretization of the Euler-Poincar e-Suslov problem as perturbation

 then

-where $G(\epsilon,0;\epsilon,\cdot):\R^n\Flder\R^n$ is the Poincar\'e map (period map) for \eqref{Eq2}, corresponding to initial time $s=0$. \end{theorem} Following these ideas, in \cite{JiSch} the case of nonholonomic dynamics when $Q=\R^n$ was explored, and the following theorem was proved.
-It is stated here for later use. \begin{theorem} Let the matrix $\lp\frac{\der^2L}{\der v^i_g\der v^j_g}\rp$ be non-degenerate and positive-definite.
-Then, any $p-$th order discretization of the nonholonomic ODE (evolving on $D$) may be embedded into the time evolution of a non-autonomous perturbation of the original nonholonomic DAE \eqref{LdAeqs} of the form
+where $G(\epsilon,0;\epsilon,\cdot):\R^n\Flder\R^n$ is the Poincar\'e map (period map) for \eqref{Eq2}, corresponding to initial time $s=0$. \end{theorem} Following these ideas, in \cite{JiSch} the case of nonholonomic dynamics in $\R^n$ has been explored, and the following theorem has been proved.
+In the context of the present work, i.e. when the configuration manifold is a Lie group, it has to be understood w.r.t. coordinates. \begin{theorem} Let the matrix $\lp\frac{\der^2L}{\der v^i_g\der v^j_g}\rp$ be positive-definite.
+Then, any $D-$preserving discretization of the nonholonomic equations \eqref{LdAeqs}, the consistency order of which is $p$ w.r.t. the dynamical variables, can be embedded into the time evolution of a non-autonomous perturbation of the following form:

-\end{theorem} Similarly, an analogous result can be obtained in the reduced setting.
-There are some differences though; first, we note that the Euler-Poincar\'e-Suslov equations \eqref{EuPoiSus} are first-order rather than second, as \eqref{LdAeqs} are; second, the constraints $\bra a^{\alpha},\xi\ket=0$ determine a subset $\ald\subset\al$ of a linear space instead of a regular submanifold.
-The procedure to obtain the perturbation of the nonholonomic dynamics produced by a given discretization can be split into three steps, say: \begin{enumerate} \item Define an ODE evolving on $\ald$ from the Euler-Poincar\'e-Suslov DAE \eqref{EuPoiSus} by projection, which we will call Euler-Poincar\'e-Suslov ODE; \item Choose appropriate coordinates in such equations to apply the theorem \ref{TheoPer}; \item Undo the projection process to recover the perturbed Euler-Poincar\'e-Suslov DAE. \end{enumerate} Thus, we obtain: \begin{theorem} Let $\lp\frac{\der^2l}{\der\xi^a\der \xi^b}\rp$ be a non-degenerate and positive-definite matrix.
-Any $p-$th order discretization of the Euler-Poincar\'e-Suslov ODE (evolving on $\ald$) may be embedded into the time evolution of a non-autonomous perturbation of the original nonholonomic Euler-Poincar\'e-Suslov DAE \eqref{EuPoiSus} of the form
+\end{theorem} An analogous result can be obtained in the reduced setting.
+There are some differences though; first, we note that the differential equations in \eqref{EuPoiSus} are of order 1 rather than of order 2 as in \eqref{LdAeqs}; second, the constraints $\bra a^{\alpha},\xi\ket=0$ determine a linear subspace $\ald\subset\al$ instead of a regular submanifold.
+The procedure to obtain the perturbation of the nonholonomic dynamics produced by a given discretization can be split into three steps here: \begin{enumerate} \item Define an ODE evolving on $\ald$ from the Euler-Poincar\'e-Suslov equations \eqref{EuPoiSus} by projection, which we will call Euler-Poincar\'e-Suslov ODE; \item Apply Theorem \ref{TheoPer}; \item Undo the projection process to recover the perturbed Euler-Poincar\'e-Suslos equations. \end{enumerate} Thus, we obtain the following result. \begin{theorem} Let $\lp\frac{\der^2l}{\der\xi^a\der \xi^b}\rp$ be a positive-definite matrix.
+Any $\ald-$preserving discretization of the Euler-Poincar\'e-Suslov equations \eqref{EuPoiSus}, the consistency order of which is $p$ w.r.t. the dynamical part, can be embedded into the time evolution of a non-autonomous perturbation of the following form

+where $C_{ab}^e$ denote the structure constants of $\al$ w.r.t. the coordinates chosen. \end{theorem} For convenience, we outline the proof in the appendix.
+Of course, it would be ideal, if the perturbed Euler-Poincar\'e-Suslov equations in \eqref{PerFin2} admitted a Lagrangian structure of some kind.
+The question, when this is true and how this is related to specific properties of both, the underlying discretization of the unperturbed problem as well as the selected type of embedding, is left as a subject of further study.